postplayhouse/postplayhouse.com/docs/environment-variables.md

 An Orb is an ephemeral development machine, not automatically a trusted secret boundary.
 Do not add a personal 1Password session, desktop integration, account password, or broad service account to arbitrary Orbs.
-Keep project pre-setup secret-free: install the pinned Node/pnpm dependencies and run only secret-free setup.
+This project's setup uses the Amp project secret `OP_SERVICE_ACCOUNT_TOKEN` with Varlock's 1Password integration to resolve the shared `B2_*` credentials and restore historical images.
+Only run this setup in project Orbs that are intentionally trusted with that Environment.

 Commands such as `pnpm env:check`, `pnpm env:audit`, `pnpm check`, unit tests, lint, and format need no 1Password access.
-A development server and ordinary build can start without application secrets, although credentialed endpoints cannot call providers.
+A development server and ordinary build need either a warm historical-image cache or the shared `B2_*` credentials; credentialed endpoints need their corresponding provider credentials.

 For an explicitly trusted Amp project, store a narrowly scoped read-only service-account token as the Amp project secret `OP_SERVICE_ACCOUNT_TOKEN`, refresh/restart the Orb so the